ChandniJha630/Sanzeevni/README.md

 take you to real part of website.

 There you can input 1-5 symptoms as per your requirement.
 And website will predict the disease and it corresponding home remedy on clicking predict button
+For rechecking and redoing all operations there is a redo button

 Technology that we used